Adi-Senku69/College/5th Sem/Microwave/Unit-1 Flash Card.md

 **Applications:**

+- local oscillators recievers
+- radar recievers
-- local oscillators recievers, radar recievers, microwave generators
+- microwave generators

+[^1]: Refer Applegate diagrams

+## Magnetron

-[^1]: Refer Applegate diagrams ## Magnetron This is a `high power vaccum tube` used to generate microwaves.
+This is a `high power vaccum tube` used to generate microwaves.
 These devices are extremely `costly` and are built for a particular frequency.
 They come in sizes ranging from 8-20 cavities.
 Taking the example of an 8 cavity magnetron:-